Executive Order 14347: Reactions

 Trump labeled the Department of Defense name as "woke" and claimed the new name "sends a message of victory".
 Secretary Pete Hegseth said the decision would "set the tone for the country."
-Current and department former officials expressed concern over the cost of the rebranding, which would potentially require changing departmental seals on 700,000 military facilities, and logos on everything from letterheads to napkins.
-Larry Wilkerson, the chief of staff to former Secretary of State Colin Powell described the rebranding as "very, very costly" and estimated that it could cost hundreds of millions of dollars.
+Current and former department officials expressed concern over the cost of the rebranding, which would potentially require changing departmental seals on 700,000 military facilities, and logos on everything from letterheads to napkins.
+Larry Wilkerson, the chief of staff to former secretary of state Colin Powell described the rebranding as "very, very costly" and estimated that it could cost hundreds of millions of dollars.
 Others stated that the new name reflected the status of the United States as a global superpower, including representative Ryan Zinke who stated "There's a projection of power the United States has to have".

-Congressional Republicans generally supported the name change, with Senators Rick Scott and Mike Lee introducing legislation to formalize the change.
+Congressional Republicans generally supported the name change, with senators Rick Scott and Mike Lee introducing legislation to formalize the change.
 Others, including former Senate minority leader Mitch McConnell partially criticized the change as superficial and stated that "'Peace through strength' requires investment, not just rebranding".
 Democrats opposed the change, particularly Illinois Democrats.
 Trump had threatened that the former would "learn why it's called the Department of War" by deploying federal troops to combat crime in the city.
-Illinois Governor JB Pritzker labeled this as "not normal", while Chicago Mayor Brandon Johnson called the threats "beneath the honor of our nation".
+Illinois governor JB Pritzker labeled this as "not normal", while Chicago mayor Brandon Johnson called the threats "beneath the honor of our nation".